 REPRESENTATIVE RESULTS:

 We develop a novel method to generate 3D spheroids by an in vitro heterotypic cell co-culture system that mimics the in vivo tumor microenvironment.
 Fibroblasts are derived from mouse skin fibroblasts.
-Skin fibroblasts were generated as described above and are characterized as a-SMA+/Vimentin+/FSP-1+ cells.
-Human metastatic melanoma cells (C8161) were cultured in W489 medium as described 28.
-To visualize and distinguish fibroblasts from tumor cells, fibroblasts and melanoma cells were pre-transduced with GFP/lentivirus and DsRed/lentivirus, respectively 30, 32, before cell co-culture.
+Skin fibroblasts were generated as described above and are characterized as α-SMA+/Vimentin+/FSP-1+ cells.
+Human metastatic melanoma cells (C8161) were cultured in W489 medium as described 32.
+To visualize and distinguish fibroblasts from tumor cells, fibroblasts and melanoma cells were pre-transduced with GFP/lentivirus and DsRed/lentivirus, respectively 34, 36, before cell co-culture.